Opinion Manipulation on Farsi Twitter: Results

 Comparing the content of tweets produced by communities with high and low levels of inauthentic activity, in divisive political discussions, we notice a more polarizing language among communities with higher levels of inauthentic activity.
 However, when we look at apolitical discussions, we see little difference in the language used by communities with higher and lower levels of inauthentic activity.
+This can be seen from Fig. \ref{fig:wordclouds_AvsC_valentineANDsnapp} and Fig. \ref{fig:topics_AvsC_valentineANDsnapp}, which, respectively, display the most frequent words and salient topics, among users grouped by our inauthenticity typology.
 The word clouds in Fig. \ref{fig:wordclouds_AvsC_valentineANDsnapp} compare the highest frequency words (translated from Farsi to English) in communities of genuine users (group C) to those produced by automated and semi-automated bots (group A), in the divisive political discussion about Snapp and the apolitical discussion about Valentine.
-More specifically, they show the words that are among the top 5\% most frequent words in the tweets posted by automated inauthentic users, but not among the top 10\% most frequent words used by genuine users. { While here we discuss the Snapp and Valentine discussions in detail, the main observations in these word clouds generally hold across other discussions of the same type, i.e. divisive political and apolitical discussions. }
+More specifically, they show the words that are among the top 5\% most frequent words in the tweets posted by automated inauthentic users, but not among the top 10\% most frequent words used by genuine users.
+While here we discuss the Snapp and Valentine discussions in detail, the main observations in these word clouds generally hold across other discussions of the same type, i.e. divisive political and apolitical discussions.
+We further use an unsupervised transformer-based topic detection algorithm to find salient topics along with most representative words within each topic for each group of users within each discussion.
+Additional details about the content analysis are explained in the \ztitleref{section_Methods_subsection_contentAnalysis} subsection.
+Our observation from comparing top words within the first 4 topics (Fig. \ref{fig:topics_AvsC_valentineANDsnapp}) is aligned with what is observed in the word clouds, confirming the polarizing language within each group in divisive political discussions.